What Is DNA Sequencing?

 A Brief History of DNA Sequencing

 Although DNA was first isolated in 1869, its importance wasn’t discovered until decades later.
 The first DNA sequences were done over a hundred years later in the 1970s, using a laborious process called two-dimensional chromatography.
+This developed into the process known as Sanger sequencing.

 Early DNA sequencing was first performed on viruses.
 The first complete DNA sequence was published in 1977 and belonged to bacteriophage φX174, a virus that attacks E. coli bacteria.
 Viruses have single-stranded DNA instead of the double-stranded DNA of both prokaryotes and eukaryotes, which made them much easier to sequence in the early days of DNA sequencing.